Code-Institute-Submissions/PaulSweeney-cmd-Bulk_Bosh_final-cmd_NovResub/README.md

 - Easily navigate through the site via a well presented navigation menu.
 - To have the ability to access the site on a variety of devices on the go if I'm not at a computer desk.
 - To create an account and register my information.
+- To find out more about the site.
 ## *Registered user goals*
 - To log in and out of my account
 - Upload my own meals for people to look at and try for themselves